MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-3056-database-engine-error.md

 ## Explanation

 Error 3056 is raised if files exist under the FILESTREAM container (folder) that aren't created by SQL Server.
-The backup operation will include that file, but this will cause an Inconsistent state of the filestream components of the database.
+The backup operation will include that file, but this will cause an inconsistent state of the filestream components in the database.

 ## User Action

 The error message includes the name of the unexpected file.
 Please, investigate how this file ended up in this folder.

+>[!WARNING]
+>The FILESTREAM container is a folder managed by SQL Server.
+Do not add or remove files in the FILESTREAM folder

 ### Run DBCC CHECKDB